joelqp/RLP-ManoMimo/README.md

 The most important thing to know is:

-1. As in the client, the server ip and the listening port are selected using SERVER_IP and SERVER_PORT in lines 51 and 52
+1. As in the client, the server IP and the listening port are selected using SERVER_IP and SERVER_PORT in lines 51 and 52

 2. Latency can be modified, which is the time that the hand records, then it is processed and sent to the client.
 It is explained in depth in the code on line 93